salsadigitalauorg/wordpress-lagoon/README.md

 `docker buildx build --platform linux/amd64,linux/arm64 --no-cache --push . -f ./.docker/Dockerfile.cli -t salsadigitalau/wordpress-lagoon:latest`

 ## Push image to Dockerhub
+(If you did not login in the previous steps above)

 Login to docker first, ensure salsadigitalau/wordpress-lagoon project has you listed in the access group.